Billingegroup/group_git_workflow/README.md

 ```

 # Step 5: Add, commit and push
 1. Before your edits, checkout to a new branch.
-Since branch is free on
+Since creadting a branch is free on
    github, it's **suggested** to keep every branch as granular as possible.
 1. It's also recommended to leave your local master untouched.
-The main reason will be explained later in the `Pull request`` section.
+The main reason will be explained later in the `Pull request` section.
 1. Start your edits with your favorite editor (we recommand `PyCharm`).
 1. After your edits, put your works into the working tree.
 To check current working history:
 ```